 Anger Management Classes

 Have anger issues caused problems in your life?
 By joining our Anger Management Group you will learn practical tools to better manage your emotions and reduce impulsive reactions.
-In the Anger Management Classes you’ll gain insights from others’ experiences and discover healthier ways to express and channel your anger, all while building accountability and fostering personal growth.
+In the Anger Management Classes you’ll explore what’s behind your anger, learn to recognize your triggers and patterns, and discover healthier ways to respond rather than react, all while gaining insights from others’ experiences and building accountability.

 Anger Management Group Therapy